 Wi-Fi exposure seems to predispose babies to grow into children with weight problems.
 Babies exposed to more Wi-Fi have more cases of childhood leukemia.

 So why haven’t scientists put out clearer warnings about infant exposure to Wi-Fi?

-The simple fact is that Wi-Fi exposure is hard to quantify so scientists don’t know exactly how much exposure is safe and how much exposure is dangerous (although we will have more about that a little later in this article).
+The simple fact is that Wi-Fi exposure is hard to quantify so scientists don’t know exactly how much wifi exposure is safe and how much wifi exposure really is dangerous (although we will have more about that a little later in this article).

 Infants don’t spend all their time in the same place.
 Sometimes a baby may be placed or crawl right next to a router.

-Sometimes babies have little exposure to Wi-Fi at all, although with the rollout of 5G, there will be more and more exposure.
+Sometimes babies have little exposure to Wi-Fi at all, although with the rollout of 5G, it has adverse effects too (Learn how to get protection from 5G).
+Check how to there will be more and more exposure.
 What are concerned parents to do?

 Things to Do to Reduce Your Baby’s Exposure to Wi-Fi

 Reducing your child’s exposure to Wi-Fi doesn’t mean that you have to unplug from the Internet entirely.
 There are several ways you can reduce your child’s exposure to radiation from routers that won’t turn your life upside down.